Vats813/Library-Management/README.md

 5. Deleting Records: Remove student, course, or grade records when necessary.
 6. Search Function: Lookup students, courses, or grades by their attributes (e.g., student ID, course code).
 7. View All Records: Displays all records.
-8. CGPA Calculator: Calculates the CGPA of a student, given their Student ID.

 Future Enhancements
 1. Implement efficient sorting algorithms to display records in a particular order.